 The Red Herring

 Tableau owns Google results, period.
-Any search query containing the word "Tableau" is dominated with pages of content Tableau would prefer you abide by, and of of these things is the creation of a readonly user to access the Postgres database.
+Any search query containing the word "Tableau" is dominated with pages of content Tableau would prefer you abide by, and of these things is the creation of a readonly user to access the Postgres database.
 The catch here is that the readonly user can't read all tables at all: there are certain tables reserved specifically for a Postgres tableau "Superuser", which is utterly and entirely undocumented on Linux.
 For all I know, I my be the first to publish an article of this sort, but let's hope not.

-First, Let's see which users exist on Postgres using TSM:
+First, let's see which users exist on Postgres using TSM:

-$ tsm data-access repository-access list User Access Tableau true Readonly true
+$ tsm data-access repository-access list

 There's that Readonly user we talked about: feel free to play around with that user to create meaningless insights if you so please.
 On the other hand we have a Tableau user, which happens to be a Postgres superuser.
 If you don't feel comfortable accessing Superuser privileges, I suggest you leave now.
 This is Hackers And Slackers, and we don't fuck around; especially when software to the tune of 1 thousand dollars hides our data from us.